underdogliu/underdogliu/README.md

 When I'm not working, I love running 🏃, basketball 🏀, and heavy lifting.

-- 🔭 I’m currently trying to survive from a PhD degree on speech processing, main research interests are speaker verification and speech recognition (was for this one, now much less).
+- 🔭 I’m currently trying to survive from a PhD degree on speech processing, main research interests are speaker verification and speech recognition.
 - 🌱 I’m currently learning how to program in Rust and Julia.
-Also trying to recap C++ by some mini projects.
+Also trying to recap C++ by seeking some mini projects.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on everything.
+I'm a team player in general.
-- 🤔 I’m looking for help with programming and better enginnering practice, in general.
+- 🤔 I’m looking for help with programming and better enginnering practice.
 - 📫 How to reach me: I have a [semi-academic website](https://underdogliu.github.io) with all details you wanna know.
 One of my goals for 2021 is to write more posts there (not easy to achieve though).
 - 😄 Pronouns: He/him.
 - ⚡ Fun fact 1: I don't like intentional traveling at all but somehow I'm forced to be a nomad.
 Since the first time I went abroad, I've been living (not short-term traveling) at 6 different cities in 5 years.